EmiliaCMorales/EmiliaCMorales/README.md

 - 👋 Hi, I’m @EmiliaCMorales
 - 👀 I’m interested in CRM & Data Science
-- 🌱 I’m currently learning R language and CMS/CRM development
+- 🌱 I’m currently completing a CFG MOOCs Intro to Web Dev

 <!---
 EmiliaCMorales/EmiliaCMorales is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.